bobbylcraig/bobbylcraig.github.io/_posts/2025-01-12-on-waking-up-early.md

 ## Science Behind Early Mornings

-There's something about those early hours that just feels different.
-Studies suggest that waking up early can be linked to improved productivity and mental clarity.
-A study published in *The Journal of Applied Social Psychology* found that early risers tend to be more proactive and better at organizing their day, whereas night owls often procrastinate and feel more sluggish.
-This is partly due to the body's circadian rhythm, which plays a significant role in how we feel at different times of the day.
+There's something about those early hours that just feels different—for me, at least.
+I wake up with fewer tabs open in my brain.
+The house is quiet, the feeds are quiet, and the "what should I react to first?" problem hasn't started yet.
+I don't have a tidy study to wave around here; I just notice that the first hour or two tends to be when I do my clearest thinking and my least embarrassing writing.

 When I wake up early, I feel mentally sharp and ready to tackle important tasks.
 And let's not forget the peace and solitude that comes with it.
 Without the noise of the world rushing around, I can think more clearly and focus more deeply.